dotnet/core/roadmap.md

 .NET Core Roadmap
 =================

 .NET Core is a general purpose, modular, cross-platform and open source implementation of .NET.
-It includes runtime, framework, compiler and tools components that support a variety of chip and OS targets.
+It includes a runtime, framework libraries, compilers and tools that support a variety of chip and OS targets.
 These components can be used together or separately.

 Major .NET Core components:
 - [Base Class Libraries](https://github.com/dotnet/corefx)